Freelance writing tips.

 There are few things to do to make sure you are doing good, like:

-- Answer emails properly
+- Answer emails properly and promptly.

 - Have signatures (or company name), logo, social media accounts, disclaimer page link, etc